 i-Mode - Introduction

-i-Mode which stands for Internet Mode is a microbrowser technology that supports text, graphics, audio, and video for Web access over the Japanese cellular network, which was introduced by a team led by Mari Matsunaga in February 1999 at NTT DoCoMo
+i-Mode, stands for Internet Mode is a microbrowser technology that supports text, graphics, audio, and video for Web access over the Japanese cellular network.
+It was introduced by a team led by Mari Matsunaga in February 1999 at NTT DoCoMo

 Fortune Magazine recently selected Mari Matsunaga as one of the most powerful women in business in Japan.

-i-Mode is one of the world's most successful services offering wireless web browsing and e-mail from mobile phones in Japan.
+i-Mode is one of the most successful services offering wireless web browsing and e-mail services from mobile phones in Japan.

 i-Mode provides packet-data transmission, which enables operators to charge their customers according to the volume of data transmitted and users do not pay for the time they are connected to a website or service.